matteocaberlotto/eight-page-bundle/README.md

 2. install and configure dependencies (refer to each installation documentation)
-    - sonata admin bundle
+    - sonata admin bundle (for admin structure/navigation)
-    - raindrop routing bundle
+    - raindrop routing bundle (for dynamic routing)
-    - fos user bundle
+    - fos user bundle (this is not strictly required)
+    - symfony/templating (only for some symfony versions)
+    - symfony/assetic-bundle
-    - twitter bootstrap assets (3.3.* for 1.0.* and 4.* for 1.3.*)
+    - you will also need to manually include twitter bootstrap assets (3.3.* for 1.0.* and 4.* for 1.3.*)

 3. add following lines to config.yml if you need to configure one or more of the following features:
   - general encoding